 Lancaster County, Pennsylvania, is the long-time home to groups of people that together comprise the Plain People.
 These groups are the Old Order Amish, the Mennonites, and the Brethren.

-While these groups maintain separateness and privacy, vacation lodgings are available at a number of related communities.
+While these groups maintain separateness and privacy, vacation lodgings are available in a number of adjacent communities.

 Lancaster County, Pennsylvania